 The requirements for the AA degree are outlined in Table 1 above.
+All Level 3 and 4 Major and General Education Liberal Arts Core Requirements must be completed.

 Certificate of Higher Education in Communications (UK)

 The UK Certificate of Higher Education (CertHE) can be broadly aligned with the US Associate of Arts Degree, but the CertHE does not require the completion of 30 US/120 credits at RQF Level 3.
 Students who qualify for the AA degree will automatically qualify for the CertHE.
 But students may qualify for a CertHE without fulfilling the requirements for a US AA degree if they have not completed all of the RQF Level 3 requirements necessary to obtain the AA.